abilandz/PH8124/Lecture_6/Lecture_6.md

 $ echo ${Var:(-3):2}
 hi
 ```
-We remark that in the expression ```${Var:offset:length}``` both 'offset' and 'length' are evaluated automatically in mathematical context.
+We remark that in the expression ```${Var:offset:length}``` both 'offset' and 'length' are evaluated automatically in a mathematical context.
 Therefore, we can write directly code snippets like this

 ```bash
 $ Var=abcdefgh